The application deadline to apply for SPRING 2021 is Thursday, September 17, 2020, at 4 p.m. online. (Scroll down for link to application form)

 Before you apply, please keep the following in mind:

 One of the goals of the UCDC Program is to assist you in the transition from undergraduate work to professional employment or graduate school.
 To be successful in the program, you will need to be fairly focused.
 If you are not sure what issues you want to research, or how a semester in DC fits into your larger academic and professional goals, you should put some time into thinking about it.
-If you simply want to experience and explore DC without the academic component, we suggest you investigate Cal in the Capital, a non-academic, student-run, summer internship program.
+If you want to experience and explore DC without the academic component, consider Cal in the Capital, a non-academic, student-run, summer internship program.
 People who have participated in Cal-in-the-Capital are welcome to apply to the UCDC Program as well.

 If you are not accepted to UCDC the first time you apply, you are welcome to reapply for a future semester.
 There is no penalty or prejudice against people who re-apply — a number of students have been accepted on their second try.

 Important: if you want to intern in a federal government agency that requires a security clearance (Department of Defense, Department of State, FBI, White House, DOJ, etc.), you may need to apply early for those positions, even before applying for UCDC.
 Please check the websites of the organizations that interest you to find out about their procedures and deadlines.
 Generally, internship application deadlines fall after you find out if you have been accepted into UCDC, but it’s always a good idea to start thinking early about the types of internship you would like.

 The application consists of several components that you will submit electronically:

 - a personal statement of no more than two typed, double-spaced pages (uploaded as PDF);

 - a resume (ONE page only!
 Please upload as a PDF);